UmmItC/Blog/content/en/blog/Web/Codeberg/how-to-host-static-websites-with-codeberg-pages-and-custom-domain.md

 ---
 author: "Arcsly"
-title: "Hosting Static Websites with Codeberg Pages: A Guide to Custom Domain Setup"
+title: "Codeberg Pages: A Guide to Hosting Static Websites for free and Custom Domain Setup"
-description: "Learn how to leverage Codeberg Pages to host static websites for free and seamlessly integrate your custom domain.
+description: "Learn how to using Codeberg Pages to host static websites for free and seamlessly integrate your custom domain.
 Explore the power of hassle-free web hosting with this comprehensive guide."
 tags: ["Git", "Codeberg", "Web"]
 date: 2023-09-03T19:50:04+0800
 thumbnail: https://design.codeberg.org/logo-kit/icon_inverted.svg
+lastmod: 2023-09-16T10:45:30+0800
 ---

 ## Host with Codeberg Page